code-philia/CoEdPilot/README.md

 ## Description

-This repository contains the source code and supporting materials for the paper "*CoEdPilot: Recommending Code Edits with Learned Prior Edit Relevance, Project-wise Awareness, and Interactive Nature*" by Chenyan Liu, Yufan Cai, Yun Lin, Yuhuan Huang, Yunrui Pei, Bo Jiang, Ping Yang, Jin Song Dong, and Hong Mei.
+This repository contains the training and evaluation code for the paper "*CoEdPilot: Recommending Code Edits with Learned Prior Edit Relevance, Project-wise Awareness, and Interactive Nature*" by Chenyan Liu, Yufan Cai, Yun Lin, Yuhuan Huang, Yunrui Pei, Bo Jiang, Ping Yang, Jin Song Dong, and Hong Mei.
 Presented at ISSTA'24.

+For proposed VS Code extension, please refer to [CoEdPilot-VSCode](https://github.com/code-philia/CoEdPilot-extension), with detailed deployment instructions.

-## Demo
+## 🎥 Demo
 > [!NOTE]
 > Please click the image to watch the demo video on YouTube.
 <div align="center">